digidip/tapjaw-importer/README.md

-The reason TapjawImporter writes the STDOUT buffer, due to the Unix feature of chaining of commands.
+The reason Tapjaw Importer writes the STDOUT buffer, due to the Unix feature of chaining of commands.
 This can be achieved by "piping" commands together, for example:

 ```bash
 $ cat /etc/hosts | grep localhost